• Skip to primary navigation

 Why You'll Love Teriyaki Salmon with Noodles

-• Salmon not only tastes great but it is an oily fish, rich in fatty acids that we all need in our diets.
+• Salmon is an oily fish, rich in fatty acids that we all need more of in our diets.

-• Taking only 8 minutes prep this salmon dish can be cooked and ready to eat in 20 minutes.
+• Taking only 8 minutes to prep, this is cooked and ready to eat in 20 minutes.

 Top down image of a pair of chopsticks and a white bowl filled with stir fried noodles and vegetables topped with a teriyaki salmon fillet and garnished with sliced red chilies and sesame seeds.